-The Disposition Portfolio will be developed by each candidate enrolled in ENG 610.
+The Disposition Portfolio will be developed by each candidate who submits an application for the Comprehensive Exam.
 The portfolio will be an electronic document that addresses each of the following dispositions: fairness, the belief that all students can learn professionalism, resourcefulness, dependability, and commitment to inquiry.
 Descriptions for each disposition are listed in the Rating Scale.
 You will self-evaluate your portfolio and submit it for faculty evaluation.
 The criteria for evaluation of the portfolio are noted in the Appraisal Scale.

 The Disposition Portfolio must be submitted via TaskStream, our electronic assessment tool.
-Each candidate is expected to purchase and use TaskStream for all assignments so designated in specific courses and for the Dispositions Portfolio, which is completed in ENG 610.
+Each candidate is expected to purchase and use TaskStream for all assignments so designated in specific courses and for the Dispositions Portfolio, which is completed at application to the Comprehensive Exam.
 Program faculty will evaluate your Portfolio and submit a rating which you can view on TaskStream.